 Trial and Error

 The willingness to try things out does not only require courage but also the inner readiness to fail and to make a mistake.
 Whenever you are ready to search for the solution of a problem you have the chance to discover a way to solve whatever problem you face.
 However, if you aren’t willing to try you won’t find a solution, never.
 Mistakes are another great way to view things from another perspective, in fact: recognizing a mistake as an opportunity you can learn from in order to avoid it the next time is nothing else than outside of the box thinking.
 So many mistakes have helped people in many different ways, whenever they were ready to view it from another perspective.
-The next time you make a mistake approach it positive: you can gain some new experiences, avoid similar mistakes the next time and you know what works not.
+The next time you make a mistake, approach it positively: you can gain some new experiences, avoid similar mistakes the next time and you know what works not.

 Image by Michael Karshis